akka/akka/akka-docs/java/dispatchers.rst

 If you don't define a the 'throughput' option in the configuration file then the default value of '5' will be used.

-Browse the `ScalaDoc <scaladoc>`_ or look at the code for all the options available.
+Browse the :ref:`scaladoc` or look at the code for all the options available.

 Priority event-based
 ^^^^^^^^^^^^^^^^^^^^